The Government of South Australia is banning the use of bows and crossbows to hunt animals, effective 1 December 2024.

 Frequently asked questions

-The ban intends to comprehensively prohibit the use of bows and crossbows to hunt animals.
+The ban reflects a commitment made by the state government to prohibit the use of bows and crossbows to kill animals in South Australia.

-• holders of a valid Basic Hunting Permit, which is required to lawfully hunt in most circumstances
+• holders of a valid Basic Hunting Permit, which is required to lawfully hunt an animal not protected by the National Parks and Wildlife Act 1972 (NPW Act) in most circumstances

-The ban would not affect:
+The ban will not affect:

 • lawful hunting using devices other than bows or crossbows (e.g. guns, spears)